cstubben/pmcXML/README.md

 	[4] "During intracellular growth over the 6 h infection period, approximately 22 % of the B. pseudomallei genome showed significant transcriptional adaptation."

-The resulting object (list of vectors) can be converted to a corpus using the text-mining package.
-The object can also be searched directly using the `grep` function and a wrapper in `pubmed` called `searchP` simplifies these `grep` queries and returns the results as a single table.
-The findTags, findGenes and other functions described in the next section also use `searchP` to find matches.
+The resulting list of vectors can be converted to a corpus using the text-mining package.

 	package(tm)
 	Corpus(VectorSource(x))

+The list can also be searched directly using the `grep` function and a wrapper in `pubmed` called `searchP` simplifies these `grep` queries and returns the results as a single table.
+The findTags, findGenes and other functions described in the next section also use `searchP` to find matches.

 	lapply(x, function(y) grep( "BPS[SL]", y, value=TRUE) )
 	searchP(x, "BPS[SL]")
 	section                                                                                                                                                                                                                       citation